How we protect your certificates

 Row-Level Security across the entire database

 Each database table has RLS (Row-Level Security) enabled.
 One organization's data is inaccessible from another organization's queries, even if the same database instance is used.
+Service-role keys are stored in secrets management, never in application code, and rotated regularly.
+Storage file URLs are signed with short-lived expiry windows and served through a server-side proxy — never long-lived or publicly guessable.

 Validation of files on upload